shubhamrangate2413/Fashion-class-classification-project/README.md

 # Fashion-class-classification-project
-This project includes, the identification of fashin classes of online data using CNN model building
+This project includes the identification of fashion classes of online data using CNN model building